mMONTAGEe/Minecraft-Texturising/README.md

-# Textures for mods.
-Interstellar-Exoplanets and beautiful screenshots for new loading screen Galaxy Space
+# Textures
-My textures homegrown. made for Minecraft mods. or even texture packs it updated regulary.
+My Homegrown textures. made for Minecraft mods. or even texture packs it updated regulary.
 You can already get Latest Release.
 Best versions being automatically uploaded to github